hugodiz/TextUtilsDNA/README.md

 # TextUtilsDNA (an Excel .xll Add-In)
-High-performance text wrangling and fuzzy lookup functions for Excel, powered by .NET via ExcelDNA
+High-performance text wrangling and fuzzy lookup functions for Excel, powered by .NET > ExcelDNA

 ## Spec Summary: